ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     the above mentioned function.

     .. note::

        When accessing the data via Python, the scraped particle buffer relies on the user to clear the buffer after processing the data.
 The buffer will grow unbounded as particles are scraped and therefore could lead to memory issues if not periodically cleared.
-To clear the buffer call ``warpx_clearParticleBoundaryBuffer()``.
+To clear the buffer call ``clear_buffer()``.

 * ``<species>.do_field_ionization`` (`0` or `1`) optional (default `0`)
     Do field ionization for this species (using the ADK theory).